Where to Get Teachers Loan in the Philippines

 EastWest Bank offers loans to permanent DepEd teachers.
 You can still apply for this loan if you are a non-teaching DepEd personnel.
 However, you must provide the complete requirements.
 East West loan requirements for teachers include one piece of 2×2 ID pictures, payslips for the last three months, PRC ID, DepEd ID, Appointment Letter, and your Service Record.
 Provide clear photocopies of your documents.

 - +63 917-3116411

 - +63 932-8578397

 LandBank offers Dep-Ed Livelihood Loan Facility.
 These are offered to DepEd teachers 18 to 62 years old and have no pending application for retirement.
 Teachers can borrow as much as eight months’ worth of salary but not over P500,000.
 The interest rate is 10.5%.
 Borrowers must have an existing payroll account with LandBank.
 If you think you’ll get approved, apply for a LandBank loan for teachers.

 - (+632) 405-7000

-Consider the amount you can borrower.
-Loans have a range or amounts you can apply for.
-However, the final loan amount will be in discretion of the bank or money lender based on their evaluation of your creditworthiness.
+Consider the amount you can borrow.
+Loans have a range of amounts you can apply for.
+However, the final loan amount will be at the bank or money lender’s discretion based on their creditworthiness evaluation.

 Loan release varies with banks and money lenders.
 Of course, your loan process will be faster if you can provide the complete required documents as soon as possible.

 Make sure that you have all the required documents.
-Check if all of the information are clear and consistent.
-Prepare copies of your documents and do not hesitate to contact the bank or money lender if there are other documents needed.
+Check if all of the information is clear and consistent.
+Prepare copies of your documents, and do not hesitate to contact the bank or money lender if other documents are needed.

-Teachers’ loan can range from one year up to three years.
+Teachers’ loans range from one year up to three years.
 The longer the term, the higher the interest rate.